Whoistolu/Space-Traveler-Hub/README.md

 # Space Travellers' Hub

-A Prrojest that works on a real live datafrom the SpaceX API.
+A Projest that works on a real live datafrom the SpaceX API.
 A web application that provides commercial and scientific space travel services.
 The application allows users to book rockets and join selected space missions.

 ![Image](./img/r1.png)